tigerabrodi/all-my-notes/bash.md

 # Writing scripts

 First make your script executable by running `chmod +x {script-file-name}`.
 Then you can run your script by pointing to the file name `./{filename}`, you can also call bash before it if you want.

+`set` shows all current variables. `compgen -v` will show variables only and not their values.

+Put `#!/bin/bash` on top of your script to enable syntax highlighting.
+I think it'd also be enabled inside VS Code if you've a bash file .sh.